 Schools of Ambition, and in 2008 it became an SFA School of Football.

-- Acting Headteacher from January 2011 whilst Mr Taylor was on secondment: Mr Graham Moffat
+- Acting Head Teacher from January 2012 to June 2012 whilst Mr Taylor was on secondment as Head of Education: Mr Graham Moffat

-- Acting Headteacher from October 2010 to December 2011 whilst Mr Taylor was on secondment: Mr John J. Wilson
+- Acting Head Teacher from October 2010 to December 2011 whilst Mr Taylor was on secondment as Head of Education: Mr John J. Wilson